tinmarD/DanaSoft/README.md

 ![](images/fastmapping_train_fam.png)

 ## Installation

-1. If you are using Anaconda create a new environment with python's version 2.7 :
+1. If you are using Anaconda create a new environment with python's version 2.7 (in a terminal) :

    ```shell
    conda create -n danasoft_env python=2.7